bsoule/Expectorant/README.md

 2010-05-10: Android app released on whatever Google Play was called back then
 </pre>

 New name idea: Bernoullinator?
 Cuz it does Bernoulli trials?
-Then instead of expectorize it'd be bernoullinate.
+Then instead of "expectorize" it'd be "bernoullinate".
+But it seems "Expectorant" was pretty sticky, so to speak. :)